Pool Safety & The Legislation

 It is acknowledged that having fencing barriers around pools has saved many lives in Queensland.
 Adult Supervision combined with complying with the new pool fence regulations is the most effective method of preventing children from drowning.
 Pool fencing laws have been brought in to help prevent our children drowning.
 If you don’t have fencing around your pool or are unsure ask us or book a pool inspection now.
 Don’t take risks.

-The new pool safety laws apply to pools associated with houses, townhouses, units, hotels, motels, backpacker hostels, home stay accommodation and caravan parks (building classes 1-4 as defined under the Building Code of Australia).
+From December 2010, the new pool safety laws apply to pools associated with houses, townhouses, units, hotels, motels, backpacker hostels, home stay accommodation and caravan parks (building classes 1-4 as defined under the Building Code of Australia).
 Pool owners have until 30 November 2015 to comply with the new pool safety standard, or earlier if they sell or lease their property before then.
 Different rules apply depending on whether the pool is a shared pool or non-shared pool.

 - Shared pools – If residents of two or more dwellings can use a pool, such as a body corporate pool, it is a shared pool.